magento-2/layered-navigation/README.md

 <img  src="https://i.imgur.com/xBMoIZE.gif" alt="Instant Loading Ajax technology in Magento 2 Layered Navigation" class="responsive-img lazy">

 ### Apply Filter button
-Friendly extra button if you don’t like auto-load function every time choose a filer.
-If you want to pick up your multiple attribute fetishes, and apply to loading all for once, this might be the appropriated offer for you.
+Friendly extra button if you don’t like auto-load function every time you choose a filer.
+If you want to pick up your multiple attribute fetishes, and apply to loading all for once, this might be the appropriate offer for you.

 <img  src="https://i.imgur.com/YgJjwyf.gif" alt="Apply Filter button in Magento 2 Layered Navigation" class="responsive-img lazy">